 Coasting down the mountainside, we glided to a stop at the far edge of the tiny town.
 We had reached our destination and were welcomed by a trio of calico cats who wore the same patchwork colors of gray, ochre and brown as the humble stone Church of the Archangel Michael.

-The Troodos Mountains were both a haven for monks who sought distance from temptation and nearness to God, as well as a sanctuary where the Church could secure its relics and riches during three centuries of Arab raids that began in 647 A.D.
+The Troodos Mountains once served as a haven for monks seeking distance from temptation and nearness to God.
+These mountains were also a sanctuary where the Church could secure its relics and riches during three centuries of Arab raids that began in 647 A.D.

-Dating from 1474, the Church of the Archangel Michael is one of ten in the Troodos region that has been designated by UNESCO as World Heritage sites.
+Dating from 1474, the Church of the Archangel Michael is one of ten in the Troodos region UNESCO designated as a World Heritage sites.
 This concentrated collection of monuments perched on remote aeries and hollows are all remarkable for their interiors, richly decorated with Byzantine and post-Byzantine paintings.
-The rural architectural style of the ten painted churches are in stark contrast to Cyprus’ many prestigious and sprawling monasteries.
+The rural architectural style of the ten painted churches starkly contrasts to Cyprus’ many prestigious and sprawling monasteries.

-The Church of the Archangel Michael is the smallest of the ten painted churches, with an asymmetrical exterior designed to compensate for the slope of the hillside on which it was built.
-The roof on one side began at ceiling height; on the other, the roofline plummeted to the ground.
-The resulting steep point was a protective measure against the deep mountain snowfalls.
+The Church of the Archangel Michael is the smallest of the ten painted churches.
+It has an asymmetrical exterior designed to compensate for the slope of the hillside on which it was built.
+The roof on one side begins at ceiling height; on the other, the roofline plummets to the ground.
+The resulting steep point a protective measure against the deep mountain snowfalls.

-Passing through plain wooden doors, we entered a narrow dimly-lit space.
+We entered a narrow dimly-lit space once stepping through plain wooden doors.
 Once our eyes adjusted to the dusk-like lighting, we realized we were surrounded by giant figures with somber expressions looming over us.
 Among them, a giant Archangel Michael brandished a sword and a scroll and a look of fierce determination.

-In 1054, the “Great Schism” marked a split among Christians into Eastern or Greek, and Western, or Latin, branches, today is known as the Eastern Orthodox and Roman Catholic Churches.
-The division was the result of differences that spanned doctrinal, theological, linguistic, political, and geographical lines.
+In 1054, the “Great Schism” marked a split among Christians into Eastern or Greek, and Western, or Latin, branches, today known as the Eastern Orthodox and Roman Catholic Churches.
+The division driven by differences spanning doctrinal, theological, linguistic, political, and geographical lines.
 Among the practices at stake were celibacy, marriage, fasting and the veneration of icons.

 According to the dedication inscription preserved above the north entrance of the church, it was built and decorated in 1474 at the expense of priest Vasilios Kamadaou.
 Father Vasilios, together with his wife and two daughters, is depicted offering a model of the church to the Archangel Michael.

-“The clothes and the jewels of the donor give us information about their social class, their economic position, the fashion of the time, even the trade relations of Cyprus with other countries,” he said.
+“The clothes and the jewels of the donor give us information about their social class, their economic position, the fashion of the time, even the trade relations of Cyprus with other countries,” says Athanasios Papageorgiou of the Cyprus Antiquities Department.
 “The influences traced in the icons interpret the political adventures of the country, the close ties with Byzantium and the French, Venetian and Turkish occupations.
 Thus, an icon becomes a book that has a lot to tell to the one who knows how to read it.”

 The monasteries of Cyprus also are a source of fascinating stories.
 Most of the more than three dozen such religious communities here date to the 4th–16th centuries and each has its own “foundation legend.”
 These tales describe the often supernatural events that are believed to have led to a monastery’s creation and have been passed down by generations of Cypriots.